ipld/go-ipld-prime/schema/gen/go/HACKME.md

 There are three noteworthy types of generator internals:

-- `typedNodeGenerator`
+- `TypeGenerator`
-- `nodeGenerator`
+- `NodeGenerator`
-- `nodebuilderGenerator`
+- `NodebuilderGenerator`

+(TODO: `NodebuilderGenerator` isn't currently a type; all its work is done by one mega-method.
+It should probably be extracted into a type and broken down.
+This description pretends that's been done.)

 The first one is where you start; the latter two do double duty for each type.

-Exported types for purpose 1, 2, 3, and 7 are emitted from `typedNodeGenerator` (3 from the embedded `nodeGenerator`).
+Exported types for purpose 1, 2, 3, and 7 are emitted from `TypeGenerator` (3 from the embedded `NodeGenerator`).

-The exported type for purpose 5 is emitted from another `nodeGenerator` instance.
+The exported type for purpose 5 is emitted from another `NodeGenerator` instance.

-The exported types for purposes 4 and 6 are emitted from two distinct `nodebuilderGenerator` instances.
+The exported types for purposes 4 and 6 are emitted from two distinct `NodebuilderGenerator` instances.

-For kinds that have more than one known representation strategy, there may be more than two implementations of `nodeGenerator` and `nodebuilderGenerator`!
+For kinds that have more than one known representation strategy, there may be more than two implementations of `NodeGenerator` and `NodebuilderGenerator`!
 (There's always one for the type-semantics node+builder, and then one more *for each* representation strategy.)